The Bionic guide to VAT on business energy

 What does VAT apply to?

 If VAT-registered, you’ll typically include 20% VAT in the price of your goods and services.
-This VAT will need to be paid to HM Revenue and Customs (HMRC) every three months.
+This VAT needs to be paid to HM Revenue and Customs (HMRC) every three months.

 VAT isn’t charged on goods or services that are: